vpodpecan/brapi-python/README.md

 1. `Postgres`
 2. `Nginx`
 3. `Python 3.5+`
+4. `pip`
-4. python packages listed in `requirements.txt`
+5. python packages listed in `requirements.txt`

 Please consult the corresponding documentation about how to install these requirements on your system.
+Note that on Ubuntu systems you will have to install packages such as python3-dev, python-pip, etc.

 The following steps are to be performed only at the first installation.
 All subsequent updates of the project code are deployed using `fabric` (see below).